meteor-toolkit/s2_rut_python/docs/content/user/quickstart.rst

 Returns dictionary of uncertainty correlations: systematic, random, and structured.
 For each type, the full contributions list is available, where respective uncertainty parameters are classified as True or False, depending on their correlation status.

-* **systematic**: Out-of-Field straylight-systematic, Crosstalk, Diffuser-straylight residual, Diffuser-temporal knowledge
+* **systematic**: Out-of-Field straylight-systematic, Crosstalk, Diffuser-straylight residual, Diffuser-temporal knowledge, Diffuser-absolute knowledge, DS stability, Diffuser-cosine_effect
-* **random**: Out-of-Field straylight-random
-* **structured**: Instrument noise,  ADC quantisation, DS stability, Gamma knowledge, Diffuser-absolute knowledge, Diffuser-cosine effect, Diffuser-straylight residual, L1C image quantisation
+* **random**: Out-of-Field straylight-random, Instrument noise,  ADC quantisation, Gamma knowledge, L1C image quantisation

 This characterisation is in accordance to Gorrono `et.al.` (2017).